-The answer is "No, but be forewarned:" last year about 10% of the students in this course received Fs or Ws because they did not turn in the required reports at the required time.
-If you do not procrastinate and actually put in the scheduled four solid hours of lab work per week, I'll work with you to make sure you complete labs on time.
+The answer is "No, but be forewarned:" last year about 10% of the students did not complete this course because they did not turn in the required reports at the required time.
+If you do not procrastinate and actually put in the scheduled four solid hours1 of lab work per week, I'll work with you to make sure you complete labs on time.
 Again: the lab is scheduled for 1 P.M. to 5 P.M. once per week, if you fiddle around in lab and leave at 3:30, you are doing half the required work and 50%=F.